-That's why, at Socialinsider, we partnered up with Spike Digital, a consultancy agency, who specialise in search engine marketing and social media services, to get a better understanding of the regional landscape and to get some social media stats for UK.
+That's why, at Socialinsider, we partnered up with Spike Digital, a consultancy agency, who specialise in search engine marketing and social media services, to better understand the social trends in the UK market.

-This study reveals upcoming trends on Facebook and Instagram through a comparison between 2019-2020 of important viewpoints, like the engagement rate per post, best time to post and most used type of content on each platform.
+This engagement report reveals upcoming trends on Facebook and Instagram through a comparison between 2019-2020 of important viewpoints, like the engagement rate per post, best time to post and most used type of content on each platform.